ThomWright/ThomWright.github.io/_failure-patterns/idempotency-key-lock.md

 ## Example

+The result of a process, either `SUCCESS` or `FAILURE`, needs to be recorded in a system without an [atomic read-then-write]({% link _failure-patterns/atomic-read-then-write.md %}) operation.
+Once written, the record should not change.

-{% include callout.html
+{% include figure.html
-   type="info"
-   content="Honestly, I'm struggling to come up with good examples for this one.
-If you have some ideas, let me know!"
+  img_src="/public/assets/failure-patterns/state-machine-result.png"
+  alt="A state machine"
+  caption="A state machine with two terminal states" size="small"
 %}

-TODO:

-- State machine
-  - A state machine is tracked in a system without an atomic "check then set" operation
-  - E.g. the system has `SET key value` and `GET key` operations
-  - and value must follow:

-    ```text
-    ∅ -> SUCCESS
-      `-> FAILURE
-    ```

-    i.e. no transition from SUCCESS to FAILURE is allowed

-  - a request transitions a key through the values as it progresses
-  - Race conditions can occur, e.g.
+It would be possible for a race condition to occur, like so:

-    - Request: `GET x : ∅`
+1. Request: `GET x : ∅`
-    - Retry: `GET x : ∅`
+2. Retry: `GET x : ∅`
-    - Request: `SET x SUCCESS`
+3. Request: `SET x SUCCESS`
-    - Retry: `SET x FAILURE`
+4. Retry: `SET x FAILURE`
-  - Solution:
-    - Request: Lock idempotency key
-    - Retry: Wait for lock...
-    - Request: `GET x : ∅`
-    - Request: `SET x SUCCESS`
-    - Request: Release
-    - Retry: ... acquire lock
-    - Retry: `GET x : SUCCESS`
-    - Retry: Release
-  - TODO: why do recovery points not solve this? because they depend on being able to do check-then-set atomically
-- At most once (this is essentially another state machine problem)
-  - Lock
-  - Has operation happened?
-    - No: do operation FIXME: timing issue? what if it's started but not finished because a previous attempt started then crashed?
-    - Yes: don't
-  - Release lock
-- Ensure sequentiality?
-  - E.g.
-    - Lock events table
-    - Insert event n
-    - Release
-    - All events <= n now visible
-  - This isn't really an idempotency key lock, it's a lock on the entire table
-- A "catch all" mechanism
-  - This can sometimes just be easier than thinking about possible concurrency race conditions

 ## Problem